dfintha/yauix/README.md

 - Enhance the experience and reputation bars with more sensible, always present information strings.
 - Show unit classification for special units in their nameplates.
+- Reformat unit tooltips so realm names are less intrusive.

 ## License